KAY53N/PyHutool/docs/process.rst

 ============
-Process
+Process Functions
 ============

-Query whether the specified program is running
+Query the running status of the application
 -------

 .. code:: python